wayneluke/vB5-Manual/README.md

 1. Overwrite the files within the Skeleton.
 1. Navigate to the site in your web browser.

-> Note: Make sure that your webserver can write the the `%webroot%/vbulletin/manual/cache` and `%webroot%/vbulletinmanual/users/data` directories.
+> Note: Make sure that your webserver can write to the `%webroot%/vbulletin/manual/cache` and `%webroot%/vbulletinmanual/users/data` directories.

 ### Common GRAV CLI Commands
 Grav comes with command line scripts to manage the maintenance and update of its packages.
 Some of the common ones for this implementation are: